Faculty Mentors

 Potential Projects

-Compare the physiological responses (including growth, gas exchange, water relations, C allocation, and drought resistance) of whitebark pine and limber pine to seasonal drought in the field.
+Compare the physiological responses (including growth, gas exchange, water relations, Carbon allocation, and drought resistance) of whitebark pine and limber pine to seasonal drought in the greenhouse and field.

 danielle.ulrich@montana.edu